 On March 19, 2018, a lawsuit was filed by multiple local governments in the Circuit Court of Crittenden County, Arkansas, against the Company and other pharmaceutical manufacturers and distributors.
 The action alleges a variety of claims related to opioid marketing and distribution practices, including false advertising, deceptive trade practices, public nuisance, unjust enrichment, violations of state narcotics statutes and civil conspiracy.
 The suit seeks monetary penalties.
-The Company was served with the lawsuit on April 30, 2018.
+The Company and other pharmaceutical manufacturers filed motions to dismiss the case and the Plaintiffs filed oppositions to these motions to dismiss.
+These motions are currently pending before the Court.

 On March 21, 2018, the Company and other pharmaceutical manufacturers and distributors were named in a class-action lawsuit filed in the Eastern District of Kentucky by a family practice clinic, on behalf of other similarly-situated healthcare providers.
 The action alleges violations of the Racketeer Influenced and Corrupt Organizations Act relating to opioid marketing and distribution practices.
-On April 2, 2018, the lawsuit was conditionally transferred by the Judicial Panel on Multi-District Litigation to the federal Prescription Opiate Multi District Litigation (the "MDL") in the Southern District of Ohio.
+On April 14, 2018, the lawsuit was conditionally transferred by the Judicial Panel on Multi-District Litigation to the federal Prescription Opiate Multi District Litigation (the "MDL") in the Southern District of Ohio.
 On April 10, 2018, the conditional transfer was finalized and the lawsuit was docketed in the MDL on April 11, 2018.
 On May 4, 2018, the Company and other pharmaceutical manufacturers and distributors were named in two lawsuits filed in the MDL by the Fiscal Court of Bourbon County, Kentucky and the Fiscal Court of Owen County, Kentucky, relating to opioid marketing and distribution practices.
 On June 11 and 12, 2018, the Company was named in four lawsuits filed in the MDL by a health system and various member hospitals.
+On September 26, 2018, the Company was named in two lawsuits filed in the MDL by the Fiscal Court of Lee County, Kentucky and the Fiscal Court of Wolfe County, Kentucky.
 The lawsuits allege violations of the RICO Act, fraud, public nuisance, negligence, and violations of state consumer protections laws.
 The lawsuits all seek, generally, penalties and/or injunctive relief.
 The MDL lawsuits in which the Company has been named are not designated representative cases in the MDL and, therefore, are effectively currently stayed.

 On May 29, 2018, a lawsuit was filed by Bucks County, Pennsylvania against the Company and other pharmaceutical manufacturers.
 On June 12, 2018, a lawsuit was filed by Clinton County, Pennsylvania, against the Company and other pharmaceutical manufacturers and distributors.
-Both lawsuits allege claims related to opioid marketing and distribution, including negligence, fraud, unjust enrichment, public nuisance, and violations of state consumer protections laws.
-The Company has not been served with either lawsuit.
+On June 6, 2018, a lawsuit was filed by Mercer County, Pennsylvania, against the Company and other pharmaceutical manufacturers and distributors.
+These lawsuits allege claims related to opioid marketing and distribution, including negligence, fraud, unjust enrichment, public nuisance, and violations of state consumer protections laws.
+These cases have been consolidated for discovery purposes in the Delaware County Court of Common Pleas as part of a consolidated proceeding of similar lawsuits brought by numerous Pennsylvania counties against other pharmaceutical manufacturers and distributors.